Baby Bearded Dragon Care Sheet

 Lighting

 Beardies need a UV light on for about 12 hours a day as they absorb vitamins from it.
-A Repti-Glo 8.0 is recommended for bearded dragons.
+An Arcadia 12% is recommended for bearded dragons.

 Brumation